 Now navigate to that saved file, and click or double-click (depending on your computer) to open the file.
 Use your usual printing commands to print first the odd number pages, and then turn the pages over and put into your printer again, and give the command to print the even numbered pages.
 (You may have to experiment a bit to get this to turn out right, so one side is not upside down, etc.) When done correctly the pages can be laid one on top of the other in sequence, then folded in the middle.
 You now have one copy of the book.
 You can print as many as your printer and ink supply will allow.

-When you disagree with a commentary, remember that God's Word, the Bible, supercedes any and all other commentaries.
+When you disagree with a commentary, remember that God's Word, the Bible, supersedes any and all other commentaries.

 See the Downloads page for more commentaries.